-Under the bills, asset would mean infrastructure related to water, transportation, energy, or communications, and would include water supply systems, sewer systems, drains and stormwater systems, roads, bridges, electricity and natural gas networks, and broadband and communication systems.
+Under the bills, asset would mean infrastructure related to drinking water, wastewater, stormwater, transportation, energy, or communications, and would include drinking water supply systems, wastewater systems, stormwater systems, drains, roads, bridges, electricity and natural gas networks, and broadband and communication systems.
 (HBs 5406 and 5408 specifically address water assets and transportation assets, respectively.)

-Asset management under the bills would mean an ongoing process of maintaining, preserving, upgrading, and operating physical assets cost-effectively, based on a continuous physical inventory and condition assessment to achieve standards of system performance that reflect asset management principles for asset preservation and sustainability, operations, capacity consistent with local needs, and identified levels of service.4
+Asset management under the bills would mean an ongoing process of maintaining, preserving, upgrading, and operating physical assets cost-effectively, based on a continuous physical inventory and condition assessment to achieve standards of system performance that reflect asset management principles for asset preservation and sustainability, operations, capacity consistent with local needs, and identified levels of service.